 Illustrations help capture concepts, ideas, and processes which replace the use of words.
 Why should we care about meeting graphics and illustrations?
-Illustrations enable participants to…
+Therefore, illustrations enable participants to…

 All too often, we depend on the written or spoken word to capture or express our ideas.
 As facilitators, we need to extend beyond so that we enable groups to better and more fully express themselves.